oceanhealth/fukushima/README.md

 DISCLAIMER: This essay does not question or debate the efficacy of Nuclear Energy.
 It is only an analysis of the health and safety data and potential implications of a controlled planetary radionuclide release.

 # Background
 Our oceans are a resource of incalculable value.
 Marine plants in the ocean produce over 70% of our oxygen.
-They are the
+The ocean is central and critically important in our future Climate Change.
 ![flowers](docs/assets/img/oceans.jpg)

+# Water Desalination Future

+# Surf Aerosol
+Coastal communities often experience surf aerosols.

 # Proposed Solution.
 Honor the work of the engineering teams for the last 12  , the engineers for the last 12 years.
 Fukushima Will become the global beacon for